bc913/opengl_notes/doc/Objects.md

 - VAOs are responsible to report its layout to the shaders for rendering.
 Its layout defined by VBO which consists of the vertex attributes.

 ### The relationship between VAO and VBO
 Since VAO is a client side functionality, it provides a great advantage for flexibility and dynamic control.
 However, it has performance penalty.
-Thankfully, this can be overcome by using VBO(s) which provides access to the server (VRAM) storage.
+Thankfully, we can overcome by using VBO(s) which provides access to the server (VRAM) storage.

 The memory required to hold vertex attribute information (data) is wrapped under VBO and that memory piece is accessible through `vertex attribute pointer(s)` which is wrapped by VAO(s).
 Vertex attribute pointers sits in the client side but they point to a memory location which belongs to the server side.